I was 21 when I came out of the closet for the first time. I was 24 when I went back in.

-As my career, and life, continued, I’ve learned that coming out isn’t a one-time event.
+As my career and life continued, I’ve learned that coming out isn’t a one-time event.
 It happens every day when I encounter someone new, and each time I have to decide if it’s safe to come out.
-Each situation requires revisiting those questions whether I’ll be safe and accepted.
+Each situation requires revisiting those questions about whether I’ll be safe and accepted.
 Talk about exhausting!

 Why people don’t come out at work

 My initial concerns for my safety and career aren’t unique, however.
-LGBTQ employees continue to fear the impact that sharing their story will have on their career, their job, their livelihood.
+LGBTQ employees continue to fear the impact that sharing their stories will have on their careers, their jobs and their livelihoods.

 In 2018, Human Rights Campaign issued its A Workplace Divided report, which included these sobering realities: